SamuraiAku/PkgToSoftwareBOM.jl/README.md

 ### Developer SBOM

-A developer SBOM will contain information that PkgToSBOM cannot determine on its own, such as the package's license and the developer's name.
+A developer SBOM will contain information that PkgToSoftwareBOM cannot determine on its own, such as the package's license and the developer's name.
 To add this information to the SBOM requires calling generateSPDX() with non-default parameters.

 The first thing a developer must determine is the name of their SBOM file.
-The reason is that PkgToSBOM computes a checksum of your source code and saves it in the SBOM file.
-Since the SBOM is included in the package's source tree PkgToSBOM must know what the file's name is so that it (and others who wish to re-compute the checksum themselves) can skip the file during the calculation.
+The reason is that PkgToSoftwareBOM computes a checksum of your source code and saves it in the SBOM file.
+Since the SBOM is included in the package's source tree PkgToSoftwareBOM must know what the file's name is so that it (and others who wish to re-compute the checksum themselves) can skip the file during the calculation.
 A suggested format for the SBOM filename is `MyPackageName.spdx.json`

-By default, PkgToSBOM will exclude the `.git` folder in your package development directory from the checksum calcuclation.
-PkgToSBOM does not process the directions of `.gitignore' files nor does it ignore untracked files.
-It is recommended that you make sure to commit all your code and restore the repo to a pristine state before running PkgToSBOM
+By default, PkgToSoftwareBOM will exclude the `.git` folder in your package development directory from the checksum calcuclation.
+PkgToSoftwareBOM does not process the directions of `.gitignore' files nor does it ignore untracked files.
+It is recommended that you make sure to commit all your code and restore the repo to a pristine state before running PkgToSoftwareBOM
 ```
 % git clean -fdx
 % git status